polettix/Graphics-Potrace/README.md

 ===========

-[Potrace](http://potrace.sourceforge.net/) is a program (and a library) by Peter Salinger for *Transforming bitmaps into vector graphics*, distributed under the GNU GPL.
+[Potrace](http://potrace.sourceforge.net/) is a program (and a library) by Peter Selinger for *Transforming bitmaps into vector graphics*, distributed under the GNU GPL.
 This distribution aims at binding the library from Perl for your fun and convenience.